April 29, 2025

 We keep hammering on this, because it's the difference between a hoky-sounding video and a warm, human tone.
 You want to sound like you're talking rather than reading.

-To sound more natural, imagine you’re speaking with someone face-to-face, making the same facial expressions and hand gestures you would in a normal conversation.
-If you don’t sound natural, you may need to go back and rewrite some of your script.
+To sound more natural, imagine you're speaking with someone face-to-face, making the same facial expressions and hand gestures you would in a normal conversation.
+If you don't sound natural, you may need to go back and rewrite some of your script.
+Professional voice over artists often stand while recording to improve breath control and vocal energy.

-Find an appropriate reading speed so you can edit the audio with your footage seamlessly, and so your audience doesn’t get lost or bored while listening.
+Find an appropriate reading speed so you can edit the audio with your footage seamlessly, and so your audience doesn't get lost or bored while listening.
+For most commercial and explainer voiceovers, aim for about 150-160 words per minute—fast enough to maintain interest but slow enough for comprehension.

-5. Do test recordings
+5. Create test recordings for voiceovers

 Try a few test runs before you start recording from your official script.
 While you record, keep an eye on your audio levels, which should hover around -16 decibels (db).
 Test recordings can also help you get used to the sound of your voice, which, without practice, can sound awkward.